jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 [^pcphoton]: For a massless particle, we have directly $E_n = \vert \vec p_n \vert c$.

 [^epsP]: The choice of notations for these mathematical functions was not made by chance...

-[^flat]: We will _stricto sensu_ never be able to measure that the Universe is flat ($k=0$), but that measurements are compatible with the hypothesis of a flat universe.